awsdocs/amazon-kendra-developer-guide/doc_source/data-source-zendesk.md

   }
   ```
 **Note**
-It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.
-For more information on permissions, see [IAM roles for Zendesk data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+Be sure to regularly refresh or rotate your credentials and secret\.
+Provide only the necessary access level for your own security\.
-+ **IAM role**—You must provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the Zendesk connector and Amazon Kendra\.
++ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the Zendesk connector and Amazon Kendra\.
 For more information, see [IAM roles for Zendesk data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You can also add the following optional features:
-+  **Virtual Private Cloud \(VPC\)**—You can choose to specify `VpcConfiguration` when you call `CreateDataSource`\.
++  **Virtual Private Cloud \(VPC\)**—Specify `VpcConfiguration` when you call `CreateDataSource`\.
 See [Configuring Amazon Kendra to use a VPC](vpc-configuration.md)\.
 +  **Change log**—Whether Amazon Kendra should use the Zendesk data source change log mechanism to determine if a document must be added, updated, or deleted in the index\.
 **Note**
 Use the change log if you don’t want Amazon Kendra to scan all of the documents\.
 If your change log is large, it might take Amazon Kendra less time to scan the documents in the Zendesk data source than to process the change log\.
 If you are syncing your Zendesk data source with your index for the first time, all documents are scanned\.
-+  **Inclusion and exclusion filters**—You can specify whether to include:
++  **Inclusion and exclusion filters**—Specify whether to include:
   + Support tickets, ticket comments, and/or ticket comment attachments
   + Help center articles, article attachments, and article comments
   + Guide community topics, posts, or post comments
 +
 **Note**
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.
-+  **Context filtering**—You can choose to filter a user’s results based on their user or group access to documents\.
++  **Context filtering**—Choose to filter a user’s results based on their user or group access to documents\.
 For more information, see [User context filtering for Zendesk data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
-+  **Field mappings**—You can choose to map your Zendesk data source fields to your Amazon Kendra index fields\.
++  **Field mappings**—Choose to map your Zendesk data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.

  For a list of other important JSON keys to configure, see [Zendesk template schema](ds-schemas.md#ds-schema-zendesk)\.